Crown: History

 Today, only the British Monarchy and Tongan Monarchy, with their anointed and crowned monarchs, continue this tradition, although many monarchies retain a crown as a national symbol.
 The French Crown Jewels were sold in 1885 on the orders of the Third French Republic, with only a token number, their precious stones replaced by glass, retained for historic reasons and displayed in the Louvre.
 The Spanish Crown Jewels were destroyed in a major fire in the 18th century while the so-called "Irish Crown Jewels" (actually merely the British Sovereign's insignia of the Most Illustrious Order of St Patrick) were stolen from Dublin Castle in 1907, just before the investiture of Bernard Edward Barnaby FitzPatrick, 2nd Baron Castletown.

 The Crown of King George XII of Georgia made of gold and decorated with 145 diamonds, 58 rubies, 24 emeralds, and 16 amethysts.
 It took the form of a circlet surmounted by ornaments and eight arches.
 A globe surmounted by a cross rested on the top of the crown.

 Special headgear to designate rulers dates back to pre-history, and is found in many separate civilizations around the globe.
 Commonly, rare and precious materials are incorporated into the crown, but that is only essential for the notion of crown jewels.
 Gold and precious jewels are common in western and oriental crowns.
 In the Native American civilizations of the Pre-Columbian New World, rare feathers, such as that of the quetzal, often decorated crowns; so too in Polynesia (e.g., Hawaii).

 Coronation ceremonies are often combined with other rituals, such as enthronement (the throne is as much a symbol of monarchy as the crown) and anointing (again, a religious sanction, the only defining act in the Biblical tradition of Israel).

 In other cultures, no crown is used in the equivalent of coronation, but the head may still be otherwise symbolically adorned; for example, with a royal tikka in the Hindu tradition of India.

-Image gallery

-Numismatics

-Because one or more crowns, alone or as part of a more elaborate design, often appear on coins, several monetary denominations came to be known as 'a crown' or the equivalent word in the local language, such as krone.
-This persists in the case of the national currencies of the Scandinavian countries and the Czech Republic.
-The generic term "crown sized" is frequently used for any coin roughly the size of an American silver dollar.